COMPLAINTS HANDLING POLICY

 - We will then investigate your complaint.
 This will normally involve passing your complaint to our client care partner, Sian Williams, who will review your matter file and speak to the member of staff who acted for you.
 During the investigation process we will attempt to identify the cause of the problems you have reported and address the issues raised.

-- If you do not want a meeting or it is not possible, Sian Williams will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- Sian Williams will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 - At this stage, if you are still not satisfied, you should contact us again and we will arrange for Sian Williams to review the decision.